gbdk-2020/gbdk-2020/README.md

 ## Current status
 - Updated CRT and library that suits better for game development
 - SDCC Versions
-  - A [custom build of SDCC]([Patched SDCC Builds](https://github.com/gbdk-2020/gbdk-2020-sdcc/releases) with support for Sega GG/SMS and the Nintendo NES is used.
+  - A [custom build of SDCC](https://github.com/gbdk-2020/gbdk-2020-sdcc/releases) is used with [patches](https://github.com/gbdk-2020/gbdk-2020-sdcc/releases/tag/patches) to support Sega GG/SMS and the Nintendo NES.
 See the [github workflow](https://github.com/gbdk-2020/gbdk-2020-sdcc/tree/main/.github/workflows) for details of how to patch and build SDCC.
   - The default calling convention changed in `SDCC 4.2`.
 This is supported starting with `GBDK-2020 4.1.0`.
 Older versions of GBDK should use SDCC builds #12539 or older (see per-version GBDK notes).
 - The compiler driver **lcc** supports the latest sdcc toolchain.